Bemeier/bmek/README.md

 A top-mounted version of the original case is being designed under [cases/highprofile_plate](https://github.com/Bemeier/bmek/tree/master/cases/highprofile_plate), to be made from Aluminum or PC.

-## Contributing
+## Disclaimer & Contributing

+Obviously you will be building the PCB or case at your own risk, but feel free to reach out if you need help or want to contribute.
 Check out the [geekhack thread](https://geekhack.org/index.php?topic=103032.0), [Discord Server](https://discord.gg/BFZNmtM), or use the issue system on this repository.

-## Disclaimer

-Obviously you will be building the PCB or case at your own risk, but feel free to reach out if you need help.

 ## License